Everything you need to know about studying in the US

 Many universities guarantee on-campus paid employment for students while they study, and international students with M-1 and F-1 visas are allowed to work in such roles.
 Many shops, cinemas and museums in the US will also offer discounts to students.

-What scholarships are available for international students in the US?
+What scholarships or financial aid are available for international students in the US?

 Several high-ranking universities in the US operate a “needs-blind” admission policy, meaning the financial background of candidates is disregarded during the admission process, and the university promises to financially support students so every successful applicant can attend.